data-dot-all/dataall/documentation/userguide/docs/s3_datasets.md

 Table filters are not editable.
 To update an existing filter you must:

-1. Revoke all associated share items using the filter (if applcable)
+1. Revoke all associated share items using the filter (if applicable)
 2. Delete the table filter
 3. Create a new table filter with any updates as necessary